mozilla/version-control-tools/docs/mozreview-user.rst

    recommended.
 New major releases come out every 3 months.
 New minor releases come every month.

-   As of November 2014, Mercurial 3.2 is the best recent and recommended version.
+   As of November 2014, Mercurial 3.2 is the most recent and recommended version.

 Configuring the Mercurial Extension